amirayahea/ML-PEM-Dataset/README.md

-# ML-PEM-Dataset
+# ML-PEM: Proton Exchange Membrane Water Electrolysis Dataset for Machine Learning

-ML-PEM: Proton Exchange Membrane Water Electrolysis Dataset for Machine Learning This Repo contains ML-PEM dataset which can be employed for machine learning model training.
+This Repo contains ML-PEM dataset which can be employed for machine learning model training.
 For detailed description of the dataset and baseline results using common machine learning algorithms such as: Artificial Neural Networks, K-Nearest Neigbor, Support Vector Machines, Decision Trees, please refer to the following papers:
 1. Machine learning-based simulation for proton exchange membrane electrolyzer cell ([https://www.sciencedirect.com/science/article/pii/S2352484722018595]([url])).